Botanical Name: Zea mays

 Plant Dimensions: 4' tall, 2 ½' wide

-Variety Information: 2"–3" long strawberry-shaped ears with dark ruby-red, and irregular rows of, kernels.
-'Strawberry' pops into a butterfly/snowflake shape.
+Variety Information: 2"-3" long strawberry-shaped ears with dark ruby-red kernels.
+'Strawberry' is a flint type corn that pops into a butterfly/snowflake shape.

 Type: Flint (Learn More)